-The last thing you want when you are out on the course is to be scrabbling about in your bag for the club you need, it looks as if you are a complete rookie who doesn’t know what you are doing.
-You don’t want that, you want to look cool and in control.
-Organise your clubs so you know exactly where to lay your hands on the one you want.
+When you are out on the course, the last thing you want is to be scrabbling about in your bag for the club you need.
+It looks as if you are a complete rookie who doesn’t know what you are doing.
+You don’t want that.
+You want to look cool and in control.
+Organize your clubs so you know exactly where to lay your hands on the one you want.
 Here is a nice little video by ehowsports which will show you how it’s done.

-If you order your clubs in this way they will be nicely balanced as well as easy to get to.
+If you order your clubs in this way, they will be nicely balanced and easy to get to.

-Put your short clubs at the front, in the midsection put your irons, shorter to the left longer to the right and put your woods at the top of the bag.
-You putter goes in with the woods (some bags have an outside putter pocket, which means the putter is easy to get to, but it can get chipped more easily).
+In the midsection, put your short clubs at the front, put your irons, shorter to the left, longer to the right, and put your woods at the top of the bag.
+Your putter goes in with the woods (some golf bags have an outside putter pocket, which means the putter is easy to get to, but it can get chipped more easily).

 This makes sense to me, logical and simple.
-But if you have another way that is fine, the important thing is to find a system which suits you and stick to it; then you will always remember where that driver or sand wedge is.
+But if you have another way, that is fine.
+The important thing is to find a system that suits you and stick to it; then, you will always remember where that driver or sand wedge is.